microsoft/vscode-go/README.md

 ## Tools

 The extension uses the following tools, installed in the current GOPATH.
-If any tools are missing, the extension will offer to install them for you.
+If any tools are missing, you will see an "Analysis Tools Missing" warning in the bottom right corner of the editor.
+Clicking it will offer to install the missing tools for you.

 - gocode: `go get -u -v github.com/nsf/gocode`
 - godef: `go get -u -v github.com/rogpeppe/godef`